- 09 Jun 2022

 Use a Beacon

 Since the Self Help animation stops after it is first seen by the user, you can try to use a Beacon to call attention to specific help content.
-To create a beacon, see Beacons.
+To create a beacon see Create Beacons.

 Ensure Self Help is the only way to access Help

 Remove other links to help on your application including chat icons.
 Allow users to access chat through the Self Help tab.
 This increases the likeliness that the user sees the new help content.
-To create a Self Help, see Configuring Self Help.
+To create a Self Help, see Create a Self Help segment.

 Use a Task List

 Create a Task List for content that you want all your users to know about and see.
 Remember to configure Task List to display until all the content has been viewed.
-For more information, see Configuring a Tasklist.
+For more information, see Create a Tasklist segment.

 Ensure that the user is not overwhelmed by displaying too many topics altogether.